Why is goal-setting important in dance?

 - If you are finding yourself so crushed by other obligations that you can’t make time to crush your dance goals, check out this blog post with strategies for overcoming “busy-ness” in your personal and professional life!

-4.)
-Set up ways to reward yourself when you reach your dance goals: Our brains are wired to seek rewards , and working with that natural instinct can help us achieve our dance goals!
+Our brains are wired to seek rewards , and working with that natural instinct can help us achieve our dance goals!
 It is important to pre-determine concrete and desirable ways to reward yourself for your accomplishments.
 Yes, the accomplishment itself should feel good too, but a little external motivation can also help you keep persisting when the going gets tough!
 Maybe you will treat yourself to some fun new dance gear when you finally get that squared off front split or scorpion.
 However, it can also be helpful to set up a structure of mini-rewards along the way.
 In The Holistic Guide to Goal-Setting for Dancers, I talk about the importance of “micro-goals.”
 Micro-goals are milestones to meet on the path to achieving your long-term dance goals.
 Having a plan to reward yourself for each micro-goal can help keep you on track.
 Your “micro-rewards” don’t have to be fancy or expensive, but they do have to be personally meaningful to you!
 A fancy coffee, some extra social media time, a hot bubble bath, tickets to a streaming dance concert, an at-home mani-pedi … think about what motivates you, and use it to your advantage in the reward process!

-5.)
-Stay flexible – and not just physically: If we’ve learned nothing else from 2020, it’s that certain things – heck, sometimes everything – can be out of our control.
+If we’ve learned nothing else from the last few years, it’s that certain things – heck, sometimes everything – can be out of our control.
 Just as dancers need to be physically flexible, we also need to keep ourselves flexible in the process of setting and attaining our goals.
 Circumstances beyond our control may prevent us from achieving some of our dance goals, especially if they are dependent on forces outside of ourselves.
 For example, your dreams of attending a certain convention or summer intensive may unfortunately fall through again this year as we continue to navigate the pandemic.
 It’s important to be flexible, understanding, and compassionate with yourself and others as you work to achieve your goals.
 How can you adapt your dance goals if your circumstances change again this year?
 Even if your goals are truly personal and not dependent on outside forces, they still might change, especially in these strange and uncertain times.
 You may find yourself falling in love with the creative aspects of dance, and want to focus more on improvisation and choreography rather than flexibility and technique.
 Your goals will change as you do.
 And … because no one tells you this enough … that’s okay.
 Truly, it is.
 The best way to achieve your dance goals is to make sure they are ones you really want to achieve!

 - Feeling conflicted in about your big dance dreams?
 You are not alone!
 In this blog post, I share about my own constantly shifting desire to fit into the “ideal” conception of what a dancer should be.